AyufhSri/GANAccImprover/README.md

 python full_train.py
 ````

-See full_train.py args to have a better understanding about the dataset
+See args in full_train.py to have a better understanding about the model hyperparameters